porridgewithraisins/hls4ml/memory.md

 - Mirror Conv2D’s knob handling: honor `ReuseFactor`, `Strategy`, `io_type`, and `implementation` in the config generator, then gate pragmas accordingly (e.g. skip `#pragma unroll pfc` when reuse > 1, emit DATAFLOW wrappers for `io_stream`).
 - Build a regression sweep in `test_pytorch_conv2dtranspose.py` that iterates over representative knob combinations, regenerates the project, and asserts MAE stays within ±1e-2 while reporting resource deltas.

+### 2025-11-03 – oneAPI Conv2DTranspose knob plumbing

+- Registered Conv2DTranspose with the oneAPI backend’s reusable attributes so `Strategy`, `ReuseFactor`, and `ParallelizationFactor` flow straight from the user config.
+- Refactored the generated kernel to respect those knobs: the bias/init/write loops only unroll when either latency mode or multi-filter parallelization is requested, and the MAC nesting now chunks filters according to the configured parallelization factor while keeping reuse-driven II hints intact.
+- Added `io_type` metadata to the conv2dtranspose config struct; `io_parallel` remains the default but `io_stream` is now propagated for future streaming support.
+- Verified via `./iterate.sh --agent` that the default build still lands at MAE≈5.09e-3 with identical resource estimates (~68.5k ALUTs / ~175k FFs) so baseline behavior is unchanged pending knob sweeps.

 ## oneAPI Backend Build Flow

 See iterate.sh in hls4ml root folder